DJDanl/cpp-docs.pt-br/docs/atl/reference/idispeventimpl-class.md

 ### <a name="remarks"></a>Comentários

-Por padrão, a classe é `CComTypeInfoHolder`. `CComTypeInfoHolder` gerencia as informações de tipo para a classe.
+Por padrão, a classe é `CComTypeInfoHolder`. `CComTypeInfoHolder`gerencia as informações de tipo da classe.

 ## <a name="see-also"></a>Consulte também